danielharrell/open-eyes-lect-2017-18/Open.md

 had an equivalent centre of self, whence the lights and shadows must always fall with a certain difference.

-On this account, what Dorothea must learn is not that she married a lesser man, without the strength or wisdom to make her wise and strong in turn; but rather that she married another self, which makes her a self in turn, no matter how selfless she yearns to be.
-Or to put the lesson another way: to transcend the self altogether is not simply impossible, but illusory, since a desire for this can blind one to the selfhood in others that makes for true transcendence in recognition, not renunciation.
+Readers of *Middlemarch* may remember this passage, and the unhappy marriage between Dorothea Brooke and Edward Causabon that prompts it.
+Leaving context aside, we can read the passage as an argument against openness, despite how it begins, against the closedness of moral stupidity.
+For it is in her emergence from this stupidity, along with her desire to transcend herself in devotion, that Dorothea suffers a kind of blindness towards her husband, different from delusions of his greatness.
+To see him as he is, then, is *not* to see him as a lesser man, without the strength or wisdom to make her wise and strong in turn.
+It is rather to see him as another self, which makes her a self in turn, no matter how selfless she yearns to be.
+But this suggests that transcending the self altogether is not simply impossible, but illusory, since a desire for this can blind one to the selfhood in others that makes for true transcendence in recognition, not renunciation.
+Or more briefly put: an openness not enclosed in selfhood is no openness at all, in seeming and being alike.

 Or to put the lesson one last way, that broadens the scope of recognition: to be open to another, or